QuantConnect/quantconnect-stubs-generator/integration/README.md

 ## Usage

-Before running `integration_tests.py`, make sure the following commands are available on your `PATH`:
+Before running `integration_tests.py`, make sure `pandas` is installed in your Python environment and the following commands are available on your `PATH`:
 - `git`, to clone/pull the latest version of Lean
 - `dotnet`, to run the generator
 - `pyright`, to check the generated stubs using the [Pyright](https://github.com/microsoft/pyright) type checker used in [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) (`npm i -g pyright` or `yarn global add pyright`)